cnharrison/dice-witch/README.md

 ### Sorting

-You can append an `s` flag to any of your rolls to sort the in aseending or descending numerical order.
+Sorts the results of any of your rolls in ascending or descending numerical order.

 - `!roll 4d6`: Roll 4d6 and do not sort
 - `!roll 4d6s`: Roll 4d6 and sort results in asending order